Azure/azure-sphere-gallery/HeapTracker/README.md

 | README.md | This readme file. |
 | .vscode | Contains launch.json and settings.json that configures Visual Studio Code to use CMake with the correct options, and tells it how to deploy and debug the application. |

-The sample uses the following Azure Sphere libraries.
+The library uses the following Azure Sphere libraries.

 | Library | Purpose |
 |---------|---------|